brevzin/brevzin.github.io/_posts/2022-09-23-copy-on-write.md

     }
     State* state;

-    // if we're not unique, we need to allocate a new State and copy the elements
+    // if we're not unique, we need to allocate
+    // a new State and copy the elements.
-    // if we are unique, this is a no-op void copy_on_write();
+    // if we are unique, this is a no-op. void copy_on_write();

 public:
-    // copy constructor *never* allocates. just increments ref-count CowVector(Vector const& rhs)
+    // copy constructor *never* allocates.
+    // just increments ref-count
+    CowVector(Vector const& rhs)
         : state(rhs.state)
     {